-- 17. The University will hold and process (including in some instances sharing with third parties) your personal data including any special category personal data in compliance with the requirements of the Data Protection Act 2018 and the General Data Protection Regulation and in accordance with the terms set out in the Student Privacy Notice.
-A copy of the Student Privacy Notice may be found here.
+- 17. The University will hold and process (including in some instances sharing with third parties) your personal data including any special category personal data in compliance with the requirements of the Data Protection Act 2018 and the UK General Data Protection Regulation and in accordance with the terms set out in the Student Privacy Notice.
 The University will notify you of any proposed changes to the Student Privacy Notice. - 18.
-This Contract is only enforceable by the parties to it, i.e. the Student (or in the case of Students that are under 18 years old, their legal guardians) and the University, and no other person or third party shall have any rights under this Contract. - 19.
+This Contract is only enforceable by the parties to it, i.e. the Student (or in the case of Students that are under 18 years old, their legal guardians) and the University. - 19.
 If any part of the Contract becomes illegal, invalid or inapplicable, then all other parts of the Contract shall remain in force. - 20.
-Failure of either party to enforce any part of the Contract shall not be treated as a waiver of its right to later enforce that part or any other part of the Contract. - 21.
-Disputes under this Contract shall be governed by the laws of, and subject to the jurisdiction of, the courts of England and Wales, with the exception of debtors who reside in Scotland where debt recovery shall be through the Sherriff's Court in Scotland.
+Failure of either party to enforce any part of the Contract shall not be treated as a waiver of its right to later enforce that part or any other part of the Contract.

+21. Disputes under this Contract shall be governed by the laws of, and subject to the jurisdiction of, the courts of England and Wales, with the exception of debtors who reside in Scotland where debt recovery shall be through the Sherriff's Court in Scotland.